go-standard/project-layout/README.md

-If you do have both, you could move the main out of the way in a child directory (people like cmd/execname/ but the cmd/ part is actually not needed) _or_ move the library into a directory that will make importing and using it readable. consider also you may have more than 1 package to publish in which case lib1/ and lib2/ makes total sense and keep the top level for the main binary
+If you do have both, you could move the main out of the way in a child directory (people like cmd/execname/ but the cmd/ part is actually not needed) _or_ move the library into a directory that will make importing and using it readable.
+Consider also you may have more than 1 library package to publish in which case lib1/ and lib2/ makes total sense and keep the top level for the main binary.

 **For many small to medium size projects these are the only 2 packages you need.**